earlSagrada/action-aria2-script/README.md

 This bash script is for auto-installation of the latest official version of **Aria2 + AriaNg + File Browser + Caddy v2**.

-The bundle uses **Caddy v2** as web browser.
+The bundle uses **Caddy v2** as web server.
 The configuration file is preseted in the script and is best for bt-download and online watching.
 With **File Browser**, this can be also used as a cloud storage, depending the quality of your VPS.

 All the resources of installation are from official links, providing the newest function report.